Washing machine spin speed efficiency figures and drying costs

-(based on a modern A rated condenser tumble dryer.
+(based on an A rated condenser tumble dryer.
 Newer dryers have higher than A ratings.)

 These figures imply there is little advantage to paying much more for a 1400 spin washing machine over a 1200 spin washing machine, which I’ve seen as high as £50 more.
 These figures show that the difference in dryness between the two after spinning cottons is just 3% and it would cost only .2 of a kWh extra to tumble dry cottons spun at 1200 instead of 1400 (roughly 3 pence – NOTE: This calculation was done before all the recent electricity price rises of late 2008).
 Most other fabrics would have the same water extraction regardless of the washing machine’s spin speed because only cottons are spun at the top speeds.

 Electricity charges can vary quite a lot these days but the average cost per kWh at time of writing is set at 10 pence so I’ll use that figure.
 That means drying a load of cottons spun at 1200 would use 3.3kwh in electricity, 3.3 x 10p = 33 pence .
 If using a 1400 spin washing machine which costs up to £50 more to buy, it would cost (3.1 kWh x 10p) 31 pence to tumble dry – a mere 2 pence cheaper.
 You would need to tumble dry such a load 2,500 times to recoup the extra cost in buying the 1400 spin washer if you paid £50 more for it.
 Note that current energy prices are obviously getting higher, so this margin is likely to increase.

 Washing machine manufacturers have long since used faster spin speeds as a way to increase sales and command higher prices.
 Most people believe faster is better, and “better” is worth paying more for, but the difference between an 1100 spin speed and a 1200 spin, or a 1200 and 1300 and even 1400 are pretty negligible.
 To make a significant difference in the amount of water extracted you have to have much bigger jumps than one to two hundred revolutions per minute.